jedrichards/angularjs-handbook/README.md

 $scope.$on("event",handlerFunction);
 ```

-> Note: In general scope events should be used sparingly, the auto two-way data binding to model values can go a long way towards coordinating state changes across an application without the need for events.
-Events are best suited for notifying app actors of global async state changes that don't relate to state held in scope data models.
+> Note: In general scope events should be used sparingly, the auto two-way data binding between scope and view can go a long way towards coordinating state changes across an application without the need for events.
+Events are best suited for notifying app actors of global async state changes that don't relate to state held in view scopes - for example routing changes.

 ### Advanced scope methods